 A special joint committee ceases to exist when it has presented its final report to both the House and the Senate, or at prorogation or dissolution.

-For more information on Special Joint Committees, please see the Compendium.
+For more information on Special Joint Committees, please see House of Commons Procedure and Practice, Third Edition, 2017.